 Review summary: Canon 70D vs Sony RX10 IV

-So what is the bottom line?
-Is the Canon 70D better than the Sony RX10 IV or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 70D and the Sony RX10 IV?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.